 What is cloud computing in healthcare?

-Cloud computing in healthcare involves using cloud-based services to store, manage, and process medical data over the internet.
-It replaces traditional on-premise servers.
+Cloud computing in healthcare uses internet-based services to store, manage, and process medical data, replacing traditional on-premise servers.

 Read more: Top 10 Healthcare Technology Trends for the Future